-The patella will luxate or slip out of the groove during extension of the leg if the trochlear groove is too shallow, if the cat is bow-legged or cow-hocked (i.e., the leg bones are excessively curved) or if the point of attachment on the tibia is off-center.
-Most of the time in cats, the patella luxates because the trochlear groove is too shallow, and the direction of luxation is towards the inside of the leg, which is called medial luxation.
+The patella will luxate or slip out of the groove during extension of the leg if the trochlear groove is too shallow, if the cat is bow-legged or cow-hocked (i.e., the leg bones are excessively curved), or if the point of attachment on the tibia is off center.
+Most of the time, in cats, the patella luxates because the trochlear groove is too shallow and the direction of luxation is towards the inside of the leg, which is called medial luxation.

-What are the symptoms of patellar luxation?
+What are the clinical signs of patellar luxation?

-The symptoms of patellar luxation include intermittent lameness, an unusual 'skipping' on the affected leg when the cat walks or runs, or difficulty jumping.
+The signs of patellar luxation include intermittent lameness, an unusual 'skipping' on the affected leg when the cat walks or runs, or difficulty jumping.
 With a medial luxation, the lower part of the leg will usually be held out to the side as long as the kneecap is out of place.
 When it returns to its normal position, the cat will be able to resume normal walking.

-How is a patellar luxation diagnosed?
+How is patellar luxation diagnosed?

-Your veterinarian will diagnose a luxating patella by direct palpation of the displaced kneecap (i.e., your veterinarian will feel the displaced kneecap).
-In some cases, particularly with young cats that have a congenital problem, your veterinarian will find this condition during a routine physical examination of your cat.
-In other cases, a medical history of intermittent lameness may be suggestive of this problem, and your veterinarian will confirm that the lameness is caused by a patellar luxation after examining the leg.
+Your veterinarian will diagnose a luxating patella by feeling the displaced kneecap during palpation of the leg.
+In some cases, particularly with young cats that have been born with this problem, the luxating patella will be detected during a routine physical examination.
+In other cases, a medical history of intermittent lameness may be suggestive of this problem and your veterinarian will confirm that the lameness is caused by a patellar luxation after examining the leg.

-Does a luxating patella cause any long-term problems for my cat?
+Can a luxating patella cause any long-term problems for my cat?

 Can a luxating patella be corrected?

-A luxating patella can be corrected surgically, especially if the patella luxates frequently.
+A luxating patella can be surgically corrected, especially if the patella luxates frequently.
 With mild Grade I luxation, surgery may not be necessary.
 For most cats with patellar luxation, surgery is recommended sooner rather than later to minimize the likelihood that arthritis will develop.
 The higher the grade of luxation, the sooner the surgery should be performed.